theislab/single-cell-best-practices/README.md

 Warning: This project and repository is under heavy development.
 We will tell you when it is ready.

+The latest version of the book is rendered [here](https://theislab.github.io/extended-single-cell-best-practices/index.html).

 ## Mission

 We are writing a book on the current single-cell analysis best-practices with extensive tutorials and code examples.